Can Stress Cause Hashimoto’s

 Now, don’t get me wrong – gaining a few pounds is no big deal.
 But, when we lose control of our weight gain, we end up just putting even more stress on the body.
 Then, in turn, our thyroid functioning is again inhibited by the extra stress.
 See the cycle?
 It’s the type of cycle that we victims of Hashimoto’s need to avoid in order to live healthy, symptom-free lives.

-We just talked about what happens when both the T4 and T3 hormones are low.
+We just discussed what happens when the T4 and T3 hormones are low.
 But what happens when the T3 is produced, but we inhibit it from becoming T4?
 As I’m sure you can probably guess, the side-effects are not great.
 They include weakness and fatigue, trouble sleeping, hair loss, increased sensitivity to cold, dry and puffy skin, and hand tremors.

 Stress Relief Tips For Hashimoto’s

-Now that you know the effects stress can have on your everyday life, let’s go over how to break the cycle and better manage your stress.
+Now that you know how stress can affect your everyday life, let’s go over how to break the cycle and better manage your stress.
 Reducing stress is key to improving the symptoms of your disease.

-While it might sound cliche in today’s world, one of the best ways to reduce stress is to regularly practice self-care.
+While it might sound cliche in today’s world, one of the best ways to reduce stress is to practice self-care regularly.
 Make time for yourself.
 Do things that you enjoy.
 Don’t get caught up in the hustle and bustle of life and all the stressors that come along with it.

 Some of my favorite ways to practice self-care include taking a quick walk, getting some exercise, enjoying a nice bath, doing hair and face masks, getting a good night’s sleep, watching a movie, and journaling.

 Eating inflammatory food can cause serious inflammation throughout the body.
-And believe it or not, this causes extra stress on the body and triggers stress responses.
-Both mental and physical.
+Believe it or not, this causes extra stress on the body and triggers stress responses, both mental and physical.
 It can also cause bloating, stomach pain, diarrhea, inflammatory bowel disease, and so on.
 So frustrating!

 This is why, as victims of Hashimoto’s, we have to consume the autoimmune protocol diet (AIP), or at least practice an anti-inflammatory diet.
 This means cutting out certain foods and adding in foods that are known for healing the autoimmune system.
 And yes, this means cutting down on alcohol, too.
 When it comes to drinking, Hashimoto’s and alcohol don’t necessarily mix the best.

 Certain vitamins and minerals have been shown to reduce the symptoms of Hashimoto’s.
 These include vitamin D, zinc, and selenium.
-And when the body is lacking these important nutrients, the body starts to stress from the inside.
+And when the body lacks these important nutrients, the body starts to stress from the inside.

-This means you can relieve chronic stress that’s built up within the body by making sure you get your daily value of all the essential nutrients, paying special attention to make sure you get the three listed above.
+This means you can relieve chronic stress built up within the body by ensuring you get your daily value of all the essential nutrients, paying special attention to the three listed above.

 Make the necessary lifestyle changes to ensure that chronic stress doesn’t exacerbate your autoimmune disease.